EnochKingsley83/Rule/README.md

-# clash ini for Myself only
+# Clash ini for myself only